IEEE CICC 2023 Call for Papers

-Submission of original unpublished work in following areas:
+Submission of original unpublished work in the following areas:

-Analog Circuits and Techniques and building blocks such as amplifiers, comparators, frequency generation and clocking circuits, filters, references, and nonlinear signal processing circuits.
+Analog Circuits and Techniques: Circuits with analog-dominated innovation, building blocks such as amplifiers, comparators, frequency generation (oscillators and PLL) and clocking circuits, dividers, filters, references, nonlinear signal processing circuits, digitally-assisted

 Digital Circuits, SoCs, and Systems for papers with IC prototypes in technologies that enhance the efficiency, performance, reliability or security of integrated systems.
 Areas of interest include, but are not limited to, processors, accelerators, interconnect fabrics, memory and foundational hardware design building blocks with associated tools, techniques, and methodologies in advanced nodes.
 Circuit and architecture co-design for domain-specific applications such as AI, cloud computing, autonomous transportation, low-temperature computing, quantum computing circuits, genome sequencing, sensing, edge computing, and communication are also of interest.